Pope condemns Russia for ‘cruel’ invasion of Ukraine in ‘Easter of War’ sermon

 On Saturday night he attended but did not preside at an Easter vigil service, apparently to rest for Easter Sunday, the most important day in the Christian religious calendar.

-“Please, let us not get used to war!”
-Francis said, looking down on the square bedecked by tens of thousands of flowers donated by the Netherlands.
+“Please, let us not get used to war,” the Pope said, looking down on the square bedecked by tens of thousands of flowers donated by the Netherlands.

 He also called for reconciliation among Israelis and Palestinians and among the people of Lebanon, Syria, Iraq, Libya, Myanmar, and the Democratic Republic of Congo, which he is due to visit in July.